 Riga offers historical buildings with stunning architecture.
 If you want adventure, the country’s hiking trails, beaches, rivers, and mountain biking opportunities will keep you entertained for weeks.

-Latvia is a country with a rich heritage and many cultural traditions.
+Latvian heritage is rich and counts many cultural traditions.
 Knowing more about Latvian traditions will enhance your experience and enable you to connect with local people if you plan to visit.

 Let’s take a look at some of the Latvian customs that have been alive for generations.

 With over half the country covered in an ancient forest, Latvia is one of the greenest countries in Europe.
 For this reason, one of the most popular customs from Latvia is foraging.